Updated: Apr 22

 My experience is that this can only be done effectively when training begins with a solid strategy.

-As an F&B professional in Whistler, BC Canada, a town known for it's high season business volumes and transient employee base, I have been responsible for training literally hundreds of people.
+I originally wrote this piece in 2018, pre-Covid 19, pre-isolation, pre-business closures and employee layoffs.
+I am a F&B professional in Whistler, BC Canada, a town known for it's high season business volumes and transient employee base, I have been responsible for training literally hundreds of people.
 Some came to the position with great experience and some with virtually none.
 Restaurants are often the place where youth experience their first real job.

 1 – Train your trainers!
 Managers and seasoned employees are often charged with the role of trainer.
 Don’t assume that just because they do a good job that they know how to train your employees.
 They deserve some training also, don’t they?

 Simply put there are 3 main styles of learning:

 Visual – seeing & reading

 Kinesthetic – touching & doing